 A better alternative is to treat the muscles that the ITB attaches to.
 These include the quads, hamstrings, tensor fascia latae (TFL) and gluteal muscles through foam rolling, trigger point therapy and massage techniques.

 These muscles are vascular rich and elastic, therefore they do respond to treatment.
-By relieving tension, strengthening these muscle group and improving hip biomechanics, stress on the ITB is decreased and pain and tightness is therefore reduced.
+Relieving tension, improving hip biomechanics and strengthening these muscle groups decreases the stress that is placed on the ITB, causing tightness and pain.

-Cycling is a unilateral movement, meaning that you are constantly alternating using one side of the body.
-This means that the opposite side need to be strong and provide a stable base so that the side you are using can transfer maximum power.
+Cycling is a unilateral movement, meaning that you are constantly using one side of the body.
+This means that it needs to be strong and stable to allow you to perform.

 Test your stability!